 *Repeat all steps until you die.

 Meredith Ethington is a freelance writer, and has been blogging about real life parenting for about 10 years.
+She’s excited to announce her new book Mom Life: Perfection Pending.
 She loves encouraging moms to be themselves, and embrace the messy parts of parenting.
-She loves writing for websites that will help her spread the word that you actually don’t have to be a perfect parent.
-You should just aim to be a real one.
 She has been called one of the funniest parents to follow on FB and is a staff writer for Scary Mommy and a regular contributor at Babble.
-If you’d like to hire Meredith to write for your site, please contact her at firstname.lastname@example.org.
+If you’d like to hire Meredith to write for your site, please contact her at email@example.com.
+And make sure to sign up for her newsletter here so you don’t miss a thing.